The Jam Session: Urban Turban

 Express.
 Here it comes....

-GI think he sings
+G I think he sings

 it an octave lower than Johnny.